lush tropical destination resort travel

 Stay Comfortable (This Changes Everything)

-This is where most travel days go wrong—people try to “tough it out.”
+This is where most travel days go wrong.
+People try to tough it out.
+Don’t.

 A few small things make a huge difference:

-• I never travel without my go-to neck pillow—it’s the only way I can actually rest in an airport
+• I never travel without my neck pillow — it’s the only way I can actually rest in an airport chair

-• A lightweight scarf or wrap (airports are always colder than you expect)
+• A lightweight travel blanket/wrap — airports are always colder than you expect

-• Compression socks to keep your legs from feeling heavy
+• Compression socks — keeps your legs from feeling heavy during long waits

-• A loose, comfortable outfit (this matters more as the day goes on)
+• A loose, comfortable outfit — this matters more as the hours pile up

 Stay Entertained Without Draining Yourself